 Range - Any shot taken at over 5 hexes distance requires a proficiency test.
-There is a +1 drm per 10 hexes of range. this instantly gives the Tiger an advantage in ranged fire, as their proficiency is 9, compared the 5 of the T-34.
+There is a -1 reduction in vehicle Proficiency per 10 hexes of range. this instantly gives the Tiger an advantage in ranged fire, as their proficiency is 9, compared the 5 of the T-34.
 This is a big difference and it encourages the T-34 to get close.
 On the hit and kill roll, firepower is only reduced when firing over 20 hexes away, which does not occur that often.

-Firer has moved - This gives a penalty of +4 drm to a proficiency test.
+Firer has moved - This gives a penalty of -4 to the firers Proficiency test.
 The Tiger can suffer this and still have a 50% chance of passing the test, while the T-34 will only pass 10% of the time.

-Target has moved - This just adds a +1 drm to the proficiency test, which will reduce all proficiency tests by 10%.
+Target has moved - This just reduces the vehicles Proficiency by -1, which will reduce all proficiency tests by 10%.
 The Tiger would pass 80% of the time and the T-34 40% of the time.

 Positional - This effects the hit and kill result (not the proficiency test).
-A firer will benefit by a +1 drm for being adjacent to the target, firing at the rear and firing into a lower elevation.
-The firer will suffer a -1 drm if firing uphill.
+A firer will benefit by a +1 modifier to their firepower for being adjacent to the target, firing at the rear and firing into a lower elevation.
+The firer's firepower value will reduce by -1 if firing uphill.
 In most respects, the T-34 gains the most from positional advantages, since the big gun on the Tiger is very capable in dealing with a T-34 without needing too much help.
-If the T-34 could get two positional advantage drm's (say rear shot and adjacent), then it's chance of knocking out a heavily armoured Tiger is significantly increased (by 20%).
+If the T-34 could get two positional advantages (say rear shot and adjacent), then it's chance of knocking out a heavily armoured Tiger is significantly increased (by 20%).